top of page

 The major changes in the neighborhood took place starting with the fall of Constantinople in 1453.
 Many churches were converted into mosques, and new ones were built, too.
 As a neighborhood under Ottoman rule, Ayvansaray became predominantly occupied by Muslims, who formed communities around the converted mosques.
 Two mosques prominent in such a way are the Kariye Mosque and the Fethiye Mosque, previously the Khora and Pammakaristos monasteries, although given the blurry borders of modern-day Ayvansaray, they are often not considered a central part of the neighborhood today.

-In the seventh century, Ottoman explorer Evliya Çelebi mentioned bottle ateliers in the neighborhood.
+In the seventh century, Ottoman traveler Evliya Çelebi mentioned glass ateliers in the neighborhood.
 Over the next century, there were an increasing number of ateliers and workshops operating in the neighborhood, such as the ceramic tile atelier founded by Damat Ibrahim Paşa in 1724.
 By the end of the eighteenth century, Ayvansaray had a lively manufacturing scene ranging from smaller crafts to large-scale operations such as shipbuilding.
 There were many shipyards, and their workers lived in the neighborhood.
 Until the area was cleared in the 1980s, Ayvansaray was colloquially known as the poorest neighborhood on the Golden Horn, along with Balat.

 Ayvansaray took on various functions over the centuries as the neighborhood was almost entirely rebuilt after multiple fires that destroyed much of the Historical Peninsula.
 On July 27, 1729, the fire that broke out in Balat destroyed the shores of Ayvansaray, including much of the palace complex of Blachernae.
-Cezar lists other fires in 1755, 1773, 1861, 1864, 1879, and 1911 that caused significant damage to the neighborhood.
+Mustafa Cezar lists other fires in 1755, 1773, 1861, 1864, 1879, and 1911 that caused significant damage to the neighborhood.
 Especially during the 1861 fire, 219 houses and shops were destroyed, according to Zeynep Çelik.
 The severity of the damage is attributed to the fact that buildings were primarily composed of wood.
 The repetitive fires led to improvements in city planning; the rebuilt streets of Ayvansaray in the second half of the nineteenth century followed a grid-like structure, and masonry replaced wood in some rebuilt structures, except when it was unaffordable to a number of households in the neighborhood.

 Comparison of pre-1850 and c.
 1870 maps of Ayvansaray.
 Left: Library of Congress; Right: Ayverdi, 19.
 Asırda İstanbul Haritası (Source: Yörüten and Hamamcıoğlu, 2018).